The cosmological analysis of DES 3$\times$2pt data from the Effective Field Theory of Large-Scale Structure: Theory

 \paragraph{Shear calibration} The shear is additionally affected by the observational uncertainty in the shear calibration.
 We follow~\cite{DES:2021rex} and multiply the shear components in each of the $N_{source}$ redshift bins by a parameter $m^i$, such that

 Finally, the most important observational uncertainty is the determination of the photometric redshifts.
-In our analysis we correct the photo-$z$ error as eq.~(14) of ref.~\cite{DES:2020sjz}: for a given redshift bin, characterized by the selection function $n_{\rm pz}(z)$ with mean redshift $\bar z$, the selection function used in the analysis is $n(z) = n_{\rm pz}((z - \bar z - \Delta z)/\sigma_z + \bar z)$, where $\sigma_z$ and $\Delta z$ are respectively the stretch and the shift parameters (whose values are precised in sec.~\ref{sec:prior}).~\footnote{Irrespective of the typo in eq.~(15) of ref.~\cite{DES:2021wwk} on the definition of the parametrisation for the photo-$z$ errors, DES Y3 actual analysis~\cite{DES:2021rex} actually swaps the stretch and shift (see \href{https://github.com/joezuntz/cosmosis-standard-library/blob/main/examples/des-y3.ini}{here}) such that they use $n(z) = n_{\rm pz}((z - \bar z)/\sigma_z + \bar z - \Delta z)$, which is at odds with the prior specification, yet, probably at a negligible level.
-We thank Ross Cawthon for private correspondance on this point.} The effect of photo-$z$ uncertainties are illustrated in fig.~\ref{fig:nz}.
+In our analysis we correct the photo-$z$ error as eq.~(14) of ref.~\cite{DES:2020sjz}: for a given redshift bin, characterized by the selection function $n_{\rm pz}(z)$ with mean redshift $\bar z$, the selection function used in the analysis is $n(z) = n_{\rm pz}((z - \bar z - \Delta z)/\sigma_z + \bar z)$, where $\sigma_z$ and $\Delta z$ are respectively the stretch and the shift parameters (whose values are precised in sec.~\ref{sec:prior}).\footnote{Regardless of the typo in eq.~(15) of ref.~\cite{DES:2021wwk} concerning the parametrisation for the photo-$z$ errors, DES Y3 analysis~\cite{DES:2021rex} swaps the stretch and shift in practice (see \href{https://github.com/joezuntz/cosmosis-standard-library/blob/main/examples/des-y3.ini}{here}), adopting $n(z) = n_{\rm pz}((z - \bar z)/\sigma_z + \bar z - \Delta z)$.
+This choice differs from the stated prior specification but is likely negligible in impact.
+We thank Ross Cawthon for private correspondence on this point.} The effect of photo-$z$ uncertainties are illustrated in fig.~\ref{fig:nz}.

 \paragraph{Galaxy-galaxy lensing point mass} The galaxy-shear correlation $\gamma_t^{ij}$ presented in sec.~\ref{sec:2pt}, also referred as galaxy-galaxy lensing, is measured as the stacking of azimuthal angle-averages (circular scans) of the convergence field around lens galaxies.
 This average therefore depends on the whole mass density around the lens, that contributes to the measured correlation function.
 We model this dependence as follow, first focusing on the situation for one source galaxy and one lens before generalising to the situation where we average populations of sources and lenses.
 The galaxy-galaxy lensing signal of a source galaxy at radial (comoving) distance $\tilde \chi$ by the matter around a galaxy at radial distance $\chi$ and at a transverse distance $\rho$ (orthogonal to the line of sight to the source galaxy) can be written as